-Triplicate 60-minute test runs were conducted without deviation from a test protocol approved by EGLE on February 3, 2022, following United States Environmental Protection Agency (USEPA) 40 CFR Part 60, Appendix A Reference Methods (RM) 1, 2, 3A, 4 (ALT-008), and 18.
-SVTHERMOX_B Run 2 was voided in the field due to sampling anomalies.
-The results of SVTHERMOX_B are based on the average of Runs 1, 3, and 4.
+Triplicate 60-minute test runs were conducted without deviation following the test protocol approved by EGLE on November 28, 2022, and United States Environmental Protection Agency (USEPA) 40 CFR Part 60, Appendix A Reference Methods (RM) 1, 2, 3A, 4 (ALT-008), and 18.

-The results summarized in Table E-1 indicates the EUDEHY source is operating in compliance with the applicable emission limits, while establishing the minimum thermal oxidizer combustion zone temperature of 1,460°F for SVTHERMOX_A and 1,510°F for SVTHERMOX_B.
+The results summarized in Table E-1 indicate the EUDEHY source is operating in compliance with the applicable emission limits, while establishing the minimum thermal oxidizer combustion zone temperature of 1,460°F for SVTHERMOX\B.